dhansel/IECDevice/README.md

 with interrupts disabled during JiffyDos transfers.
 Devices derived from the IECFileDevice class will automatically have JiffyDos and Epyx FastLoad support enabled.
-See the [JiffyDos support](jiffydos-support) and [Epyx FastLoad support](expyx-fastload-support) sections below for how to disable JiffyDos support if desired.
+See the [JiffyDos support](jiffydos-support) and [Epyx FastLoad support](expyx-fastload-support) sections below for how to disable fastloader support if desired.

 ## JiffyDos support